Reputation management in an increasingly online world

 With more people engaging and consuming content online, companies are being forced to re-evaluate how they engage with their stakeholders.
 There has been a move from selling a product and service, and a push to a more storytelling and narrative driven approach.
 Being able to empathise and engage on a personal level with your online following, keeping them connected, entertained, and even making them the central aspect of your communications through user-generated content, can promote a positive reputation for your business.
 As we move to the post-pandemic phase, this level of communication is a key consideration as a more permanent fixture in future online communications.

 However, the need to walk the talk is crucial for any online communications strategy.
 The recent rise of the Black Lives Matter movement has brought to light the importance of personable communications, but also the importance of walking the talk.
-The NFL, once so fully against Colin Kaepernick for his actions in highlighting the injustice faced by people of colour in the U.S., faced a public backlash when they came out in support of the movement in recent weeks, a complete contradiction to their stance of just a few years ago.
+The NFL, once so fully against Colin Kaepernick for his actions in highlighting the injustice faced by people of colour in the U.S., faced a public backlash when they came out in support of the movement, a complete contradiction to their stance of just a few years ago.
 Companies were rightly called out for insincere online statements attempting to gain online support that were quickly rendered worse than useless when transposed with imagery of all-white leadership teams.
 If companies want to put to gain purpose points, they have to have the internal practices which support this purpose, or else the reputational backlash could be extensive.

 Employee wellbeing as a central tenet